Do YouTubers Get Paid if I Skip Ads?

 Yes and no.

-Technically, if an ad is skipped, the advertiser isn't charged a dime.
+Technically, if a YouTube ad is skipped, the advertiser isn't charged a dime.
 This also means that the content creator doesn't receive a commission either.

 Realistically though, most ads on YouTube are unskippable.

-So, it's virtually impossible to miss out on at least a portion of that ad money.
+So, with non-skippable ads, it's virtually impossible to miss out on at least a portion of that ad money.
 Even if they skip ahead, there's always the chance that they click on the ad.

 YouTubers are paid if one of three things happens: